 The whole concept of this pitch is to show or remind your prospects that you’re the expert in the holiday lighting business.

 We’ve all had time to get away from as at one point or another.
-And holidays are notorious for being jam packed with errands and chores that have to be done in a short amount of time.
+After all, holidays are notorious for being jam-packed with errands and chores needing to be done in a short amount of time.

-Take this opportunity to jump in and save the day for your clients with a quick, maybe even last-minute lighting offer.
+Take this opportunity to jump in and save the day for clients with a quick, maybe even last-minute, lighting offer.